ReactorCoreDev/Zyven/readme.md

 ## About Zyven

-Zyven is a **utility and hack menu** for *Among Us*, powered by **BepInEx**.
-It enables players to unlock, modify, and experiment with gameplay through an interface offering complete control over the game’s environment, roles, and mechanics.
+Zyven is a **utility menu** for *Among Us*, powered by **BepInEx**.
+It allows players to unlock, modify, and experiment with gameplay through an interface offering complete control over the game’s environment, roles, and mechanics.

 > [!NOTE]
 > Zyven is intended **for educational, experimental, and personal use only**.